 I reached this temple as it was closing down for the day, so just had a quick glance and could take pictures from outside only.
 However, I observed many locals visiting the temple and saying a quick prayer before moving on.

 I would always remember Pak Tai Temple for a different reason.
 As I was walking with Google Maps as my guide, I was lost on which turn to take to reach the Pak Tai Temple.
 I asked two elderly gentlemen sitting outside a shop.
 I showed them pictures and tried speaking Pak Tai Temple in all possible accents.
 After a while, they understood what I was asking for and they laughed and laughed.
 I laughed along and then they showed me the temple that was just around the corner.
-That laughter had a language that only those who do not share a language among them can understand.
+That laughter had a language that only those who do not share a language with them can understand.

 Read More – Kowloon City Heritage Walk

 A hall in the blue houses now houses the Hong Kong Stories in terms of models and old objects to take you back in time.
-I saw old typewriters, miniature TVs, sketches of Hong Kong Houses.
+I saw old typewriters, miniature TVs, and sketches of Hong Kong Houses.
 The dense chaotic and symmetric

 Yellow House or the House of Stories